Scuba Diving International (SDI) Computer Nitrox Practice Exam

 Question: 1 / 400

-Only before the dive.
+Only before the dive

-Continuously as specifics of the dive change.
+Continuously throughout the dive

 Get further explanation with Examzify DeepDiveBeta